GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 system used by GMT to specify such locations in relation to the underlying map, and then discuss the background panel attribute settings.

-Anchor and reference point specification
+Reference and anchor point specification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. figure:: /_images/GMT_anchor.*